Opportunities to Lead

 The highlight of the year for House Captains is our annual Sports Day, when they carry their house banner and lead their team up to the field for a morning of friendly competition!

-Once training is complete, in Year 6 the children are able to volunteer to become lunchtime 'Playground Patrollers'.
+Once training is complete, the children are able to volunteer to become lunchtime 'Playground Patrollers'.
 We were delighted that all of our current Year 6 children volunteered for the position!
 The Playground Patrollers, on a rota basis, patrol the playground, supporting the younger children to have happy playtimes.
 They are trained to record any intervention on a clipboard and, if things get 'too hot to handle', they refer cases to one of our Play Team who takes over the mediation if necessary.
-Mrs Amos keeps a close eye on how things are going and checks in regularly with our Playground Patrollers to discuss any issues.
+Mrs Boulton keeps a close eye on how things are going and checks in regularly with our Playground Patrollers to discuss any issues.

 Pupil conferencing and pupil questionnaires highlight the good job Playground Patrollers are doing.
 Well done Year 6!

 The Sports Council are responsible for encouraging children across our school to be active.
 They meet with Mr Wilkinson regularly to discuss the options for extra-curricular clubs, as well as to arrange sporting opportunities.
-They have a track record of success - with 100% of our Key Stage 2 children taking part in a sporting event last year.
+They have a track record of success - with 100% of our Key Stage 2 children taking part in a sporting event pre-covid restrictions.
 You will find evidence of their work in the 'Enrichment' section of our website.